zack6849/firegento.github.io/_posts/articles/2013-09-01-hello-world.md

 # {{page.title}}

-Welcome to the FireGento blog!
+Welcome to the new FireGento website!